 Manage your space

 Our homes are our sanctuaries, and this has never been truer.
 They’re fulfilling many new roles – work, school, gym, cafe, cinema etc. It’s important your daily environment works to support you.
 Take a look around and consider what changes might improve how your space feels, functions or flows.
 It could be as simple as clearing that pile of papers on the kitchen bench or getting a new plant for the room you spend the most time in.
 Make a habit of doing one small thing each day (or week) – you’ll be surprised how this one little practice provides a sense of accomplishment and improves self-confidence.

 Social engagement and personal connectivity have been attacked at their core.
 Who would have imagined not being able to comfort and hug those who don’t live with us, or even see them without a screen in between?
 Social connection is a priority for our well-being; we have no choice but to find a way to engage with our family, friends and colleagues in spite of isolation and physical distancing.
 How fortunate this pandemic didn’t occur in the time before smartphones and video-calling?
 Most people are very happy to hear from you right now even if it’s been a while.
 So, reach out and let someone know you’re thinking about them.
 It’s an absolute guarantee to make you both feel good.

 How have you been building and managing your resilience in 2020?
 Let me know if this list resonates with you or are there other things you’re doing to deal with this time of uncertainty?
-And, if you’re struggling with a cycle of negative thinking or feeling exhausted by all the change you’re experiencing, read more about how I can help or get in contact and let’s chat about how I can support you to break the cycle and build your resilience.
+And, if you’re struggling with a cycle of negative thinking or feeling exhausted by all the change you’re experiencing, read more about how I can help or book a 30mins call and let’s chat about how I can support you to break the cycle and build your resilience.